VCU Faculty Mentoring Program

 Description

-An assistant or associate professor can select one full professor from the list of mentors provided.
-A mentor can work with a maximum of two mentees.
-The program suggests that mentees select mentors who are not in their department and school/college.
-This is the vertical dyad part of the mentoring program.
+Vertical Dyads: Assistant and associate professors can select preferred full professors from the list of mentors provided.
+Matches are then coordinated by Faculty Affairs staff.
+Each mentor may work with up to two mentees.
+The program encourages mentees to select mentors outside their department and school/college to broaden perspectives.
+This is the individualized part of the mentoring program.

 Research and Scholarship: This knowledge group will provide information and guidance to enhance your research and creative endeavors.
 Examples: pointing to potential collaborators, strategies for writing and publishing and building creative art, writing grants and securing external funding; providing tips about these topics by sharing experiences.